tao08141/UDPlex/README_EN.md

 - Network redundancy: Ensure important UDP data can be transmitted through multiple paths
 - Traffic distribution: Replicate UDP traffic to multiple targets for processing

-## Notes

-- Ensure listening ports are open in the firewall
-- Target forwarding servers need to correctly handle the forwarded UDP packets
-- For high traffic scenarios, appropriately adjust the `buffer_size` and `queue_size` parameters
-- Only supports UDP protocol, does not support TCP

 ## Configuration Examples